enigmurl/man/binaries.md

 `uniq <file=stdin>` (filters duplicate lines)

 `grep <pattern> <file=stdin>` (filter records of file)
+- '-C' gives more lines of context
 - `-v` inverts the match
 - `-r` recursively searches
 - `-i` case insensitive
 - `-l` only print the names of files that match
+- `-n` to print line number

 `diff <file_a> <file_b>` (finds differences of files, useful for file equality comparison)